MillsRoboticsTeam253/Code2018-Offseason/README.md

 This functions as a test and development repo for team 253's 2018 offseason code.

 ## Changes from Code2018
-In preparation for the new 2019 WPILib control system, we have moved to using Intellij as an IDE and Gradle for robot code deployment.
-To get the most out of this code, install [IntelliJ](https://www.jetbrains.com/idea/) on your machine and open `Code2018.ipr`.
+In preparation for the new 2019 WPILib control system, we have moved to using Intellij as an IDE and GradleRIO for robot code deployment.

+## Getting Started
+Once you have a version of the code on your machine (follow the instructions below this section), you can install [IntelliJ](https://www.jetbrains.com/idea/).
+Open the file named `Code2018.ipr` in IntelliJ.
 It should take a moment to import the Gradle project.
-After it loads, you can use the keyboard shortcut `Alt+1` to get to the project manager.
+Once it is complete, you can use the keyboard shortcut `Alt+1` to open the project window.

-## Getting Started

 ### Dependencies
-- **Java**
-- **Gradle**

-Your machine will need Java (it should already have Java).
-Install Java [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+- **Java** Your machine will need Java, specifically [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Your machine will also need [Gradle](https://gradle.org/install/).
+- **Gradle** Your machine will also need [Gradle](https://gradle.org/install/).
+- **Git** While it is not necessary, you can also install a GUI for Git, such as GitKraken.
+If you wish to to so, you will still need to install Git.
+- **IntelliJ** Other IDEs, such and Eclipse and VS Code will also work, but this code is targeted toward users of [IntelliJ](https://www.jetbrains.com/idea/).

 ### Installing and Using Git
 To get started, you'll first have to install Git on your machine.
 Open [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), navigate to the instruction section for your machine's OS, and follow the instructions there.
 Restart your machine if you want to be safe.